Rssstone/Rssstone/README.md

-### Hello, my name is Cruz, but all my friends call me rssstone.
+### Hello, my name is Cruz, but all my friends call me Rssstone.
 Nice to meet you! 👋

 <div>